How can we make RPF-Inkotanyi and Rwanda Rich?

 Today, Ministers in Singapore and CEOs of ‘People Action Party’ (PAP) companies,’ take-home packages ranging between USD 1.000.000 and USD 4.5.000.000, annually.

-Where will the money come from, and wouldn’t this unfair?
-I hear many questioning.
+Where will the money come from, and wouldn’t this be unfair?
+I hear many wondering…

 Well RPF CEOs shouldn’t be paid monthly salaries, instead, they should be given shares into the companies that they run.
-While a stipend should be at their disposal for upkeep, their remuneration package and bonuses should be calculated ‘au pro rata’ of their annual performances.
-Equally, like managers of European football clubs, they should resign whenever their performance has not satisfied the shareholders (RPF members), as reported by the Board of Directors, equally well remunerated – au pro-rata.
-And this, regardless of their loyalty to the party and their manifest love for the country.
+While a stipend is placed at their disposal for upkeep, their remuneration package and bonuses should be calculated ‘au

 As regards fairness, well, business is business!
 And existing control mechanisms of the RPF and the country shall continue to ensure due appointment process.